BoutValentin/Svelte-AlertNotify/README.md

 # New Features!

-  - You can now 'kill' the notifications or alerts with a slide on left or right
+  - You can now 'kill' the notifications or alerts with a swipe on left or right
   - Big notifications now have an animation between rendering for a smooth transition
   - You can now add your own SVG icon to the notifications instead of an images